RaymondHojui/Steam-Review-Data-Analysis/README.md

-# 🎮Projrct: Steam Review Data Analysis
+# 🎮Project: Steam Review Data Analysis
 **Summary**

+This project applies web scraping, LLM tagging, and statistical modeling to analyze top Steam reviews of a specific game.
+It demonstrates how data science can help game companies uncover sentiment trends, identify player pain points, and guide product improvements using real user feedback.

 Software and Tools: